FontysVenlo/javascript-functional-programming-introduction/1-functional-programming-basics.md

 <!-- n -->

-- Object-oriented languages also try to organize the code in smaller, self-contained parts so that the code gets more easily testable and modifiable.
+Object-oriented languages also try to organize the code in smaller, self-contained parts so that the code gets more easily testable and modifiable.
 However, often the success rate is not so high.
-- So Functional Programming offers some other techniques for reaching that goal.
+So Functional Programming offers some other techniques for reaching that goal.
 By the way, most modern OO-languages also introduced functional programming (e.g. Java)

+This is also a goal when programming in OO languages, but think of it, how often is that reached?
+Are abstractions/interfaces in a good way?
+How easy is it to write "good" and testable code in OO?
+Functional programming techniques make it easier, as this is per se better testable if you apply it.

 <!-- s -->